quangngonz/book_screenshot_web/README.md

 **For Educational Use Only**

+**DISCLAIMER:** This project is provided strictly for educational purposes.
+It demonstrates techniques for web automation, image processing, and PDF generation.
+Do not use this tool to infringe upon the intellectual property rights of others.
+This tool should not be used for any illegal or unethical activities.

 This project provides a set of tools to automate the process of capturing web content, specifically from websites that display paginated content, and converting that content into a single, organized PDF document.
 The project is designed for educational purposes, to explore web automation, image processing, and PDF creation techniques.

 ## Technical Overview